What is Process Throughput?

 The above 4 factors affect how successful your business will be, making process throughput one of the best Lean ways to measure efficiency and profitability.
 Process throughput, work in progress, and the cycle time are players in the Little’s Law, centered around the predictability of flow within a queue.

-Where cycle time measures how responsive to new orders a process is, the throughput measurement indicates the overall speed of processing.
+While cycle time measures how responsive to new orders a process is, the throughput measurement indicates the average speed of processing.
 Before you can improve your process throughput, first establish a baseline of what the processing time and complexity are, and compare them to the industry’s benchmarks.
 Doing this will let you know if your change efforts are having the expected results.

 How is process throughput calculated?